dnce17/pdf_to_survey_quiz/README.md

         python3 main.py desktop/some_folder/personality_test.pdf personality_results.csv
         ```
 4. The survey will now begin.
 Follow the prompts.
+5. After completing the survey, if you provided the optional CSV file name, the file will appear in a folder called **csv_files** where results will be stored.
+If the file already exists, it will be updated.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Guidelines - Formatting the Survey
+## Guidelines - Structuring the Survey
 * Currently, the program only supports this bullet style:
 <img src="README_assets/bullet_style.png" alt="Dark circle bullets with its next two sub-bullets" width=90>